• Skip to main content

 Rusty is the target of three bullies.
 He decides it's time to take matters into his own hands so he creates an alter ego, a superhero named "Brown."
 Brown wears (you guessed it) brown clothes and enacts revenge with brown paint.
 Two of his friends become "Black" and "Blue" and together they roam at night, leaving their colored calling cards around the town.
 Full of tongue in cheek, laugh-out-loud humor.
 Oh, and don't worry, the bullies get their comeuppance.
 Ages 4 and up.

-letters to anyone book cover
+Letters to Anyone book cover

-Letters to Anyone and Everyone
+Letters to Anyone and Everyone by Toon Tellegen

 Find it: Amazon